OxideUi/OxideUi/docs/VULKAN_VALIDATION_NOTES.md

 ## VUID-vkQueueSubmit-pSignalSemaphores-00067

 ### Problem Description
-When running OxideUI applications, you might see Vulkan validation warnings similar to:
+When running StratoSDK applications, you might see Vulkan validation warnings similar to:

 ```
 VALIDATION [VUID-vkQueueSubmit-pSignalSemaphores-00067] vkQueueSubmit():